 Based on the list of current advertising vehicles employed by the industry, very little would be left other than free lighters, black and white point of sale and magazine advertising, some color ads in adult-only facilities, and promotional allowances and coupons.
 Although promotional allowances and coupons are the largest categories of "marketing expenditures", they are really forms of price cuts that the companies use to price discriminate among retailers and consumers, respectively, and the effect of banning them seems unclear.
+124

 In principle, there are many reasons to promote cigarette brands.
 Firms may wish to steal customers from other brands or defend their current customers from other brands, but if these were the primary motivations companies would gain from (and not object to) marketing restrictions.
 They may wish to deter entry or promote new brands, but neither of these issues looms large given the current state of the industry and since the ban on radio and television ads.
-There may also be a desire to influence the media and social culture generally, but free-riding would make marketing for this purpose unlikely for any company except Philip Morris.
+There may also be a desire to

-&lt;sup>123 The literature about the effects of permitting price discrimination is mixed in its conclusions.
+The literature about the effects of permitting price discrimination is mixed in its conclusions.
 For a monopoly firm selling to segmented markets, Varian (1989) shows that price discrimination has ambiguous effects on total output, and if demand curves are linear, then price discrimination leaves total output unchanged.
 In the case of oligopoly, which is more relevant here, the effects of price discrimination are still ambiguous, but there seems a greater presumption that price discrimination may increase total output.
 For example, Corts (1998) proposes a duopoly model in which price discrimination causes all prices to fall (hence output rises), and Armstrong and Vickers (1998) analyze a duopoly model in a Hotelling framework, and show that price discrimination causes total output to increase whenever the products are sufficiently close substitutes.
 Futhermore, banning price discrimination may facilitate collusion by improving price coordination among the oligopolists.
 See Ordover and Panzar (1980) for discussion of quantity discounts to retailers.
 Recent work by Scott Morton (1997) and Elzinga and Mills (1997) on prescription drugs also suggest that banning price discrimination may raise prices.

-&lt;sup>124 Although some individual companies might object, we would not expect industry associations (e.g. the U.K. Tobacco Manufacturers' Association) to strongly object to restrictions, as they do.
+125 Although some individual companies might object, we would not expect industry associations (e.g. the U.K. Tobacco Manufacturers' Association) to strongly object to restrictions, as they do.